FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 3. The Berenstain Bears Go To School

-Answer: Ursidae Glaesum Ad Scholam Ire
+Answer: Ursi Glaesum Ad Scholam Eunt

 4. Corduroy

-Answer: Tessitura ribbata
+Answer: Tessitura costata

 Corduroy is a type of fabric with a distinctive ribbed texture.
-A suitable translation could be: "Tessitura ribbata" (meaning "ribbed fabric") Written and illustrated by Don Freeman, "Corduroy," tells the story of a teddy bear named Corduroy who longs for someone to come into the store and take him to a home.
+A suitable translation could be: "Tessitura costata" (meaning "ribbed fabric") Written and illustrated by Don Freeman, "Corduroy," tells the story of a teddy bear named Corduroy who longs for someone to come into the store and take him to a home.

 A little girl named Lisa comes one day and sees Corduroy and loves him and wants her mother to buy him, but the mother points out that he's missing a button.
 So that night, Corduroy goes looking around for his button, but is saddened upon not finding it.